 This is the Moro reflex.
 It was first described by Ernst Moro in 1918.
 It can be seen as early as 25 weeks after conception and is present by 30 weeks after conception.

-It disappears around two to six months of age when your baby can support their head.
+The Moro reflex in babies disappears around 2 to 6 months of age when they're able to support their heads.
 As your baby’s brain matures and they gain better control over their movements, these reflexes are no longer needed.

 The sucking reflex.
 When something is placed in your baby’s mouth and it touches the roof of their mouth, they will start sucking.
 This reflex isn’t fully developed until about 36 weeks.

-Your healthcare professional will perform several tests to check on your baby’s development as part of their regular checkups.
+Your health care professional will do several tests to check on your baby’s development as part of their regular checkups.
 Reflexes are checked to ensure that the nervous system and the brain are developing well.

 Some doctors may pull up gently on your baby’s arms and let them go.
 This also creates the feeling of falling and triggers the Moro reflex.